'Supernatural' Recap: The Road To Hell

 When the Winchesters arrive to check on Kevin, it appears that he simply ran away.
 The houseboat is scrubbed clean, the notes are gone and Sam and Dean are royally screwed.

 "Taxi Driver" was a suspenseful, action-packed adventure of an episode that felt cinematic in scope and season-finale good.
+It is arguably one of the best episodes of the series, joining the likes of "Born Under A Bad Sign," "Death's Door" and "Wishful Thinking."
 As a fan of the show, I’m proud of the top-notch work the writers are put in and the excellent performances the cast repeatedly turn in week after week.
-From A to F, “Repo Man” to “Bugs,” this installment earns an epic A+.
+From A to F, “Repo Man” to “Bugs,” this installment earns an epic A+, 4 stars, and 53 gold stars.
+Bravo!

 What did you think of tonight's episode?
 Did you wish Sam and Benny had a longer scene together?
 Was it the best ever?
 Hit up the comments section below!